 For everyone who never did Couchsurfing before, but thinking about doing it, keep in mind, that the approach of Couchsurfing is not to offer you a free accommodation at your travel destination.
 It rather wants to connect different cultures and people from around the world.
 If you’re up to meeting new people and seeing the city or area you’re visiting through the eyes of locals, go for it!

 I was super lucky the two times I did it in the US.
 In Philly I had an own room for myself (which is rare, since – as the name already tells it – most of the times, you’re crashing on couches).

-And that’s what I actually did in Seattle; I spend my nights on the family couch of a young father and his little son.
+And that’s what I actually did in Seattle; I spent my nights on the family couch of a young father and his little son.
 The best part, though, was the house and the garden – I got to pick raspberries every morning for my muesli. ;-)